 Symptoms of an improperly integrated system go deeper than just having to occasionally type in an entry that didn’t transfer properly between two applications.
 It means that your entire business does not have a continual flow of data!

 This is true even if only 10% of your system isn’t integrated properly.
-As a result, there’s no central care of data.
+Therefore, there is no central data management.
 Things won’t move the way they would in a completely and properly integrated system, leaving your business vulnerable to costly errors and more.

 4. Work-Arounds Are Part of Your Everyday Toolbox

-If you have implemented your chosen integration solution but it still hasn’t removed your need for work arounds, either perpetuating the old word-arounds or creating new ones, you’re not integrated.
-To reiterate what we discussed in #3 if you are only 90% integrate, you still have 10% of work arounds.
+If you have implemented your chosen integration solution but it still hasn’t removed your need for work arounds, either perpetuating previous work-arounds or creating new ones, you’re not integrated.
+To reiterate what we discussed in mistake #3, if you are only 90% integrate, you are not integrated at all.

 Work-arounds are headaches.
-For your business, for your partners, for your clients.
-To you, the may seem like an inevitable part of the business and a component of your integration solution, but we’re here to tell you that if you’re using work-arounds, your system isn’t integrated.
-Those workarounds are costing you money!
+For your business, your partners, and your clients.
+To you, this may seem like an inevitable part of the business and a component of your integration solution, but those workarounds are costing you money!
 Plug the leak and reevaluate your integration choices.

 A shiny and new integration solution, application, or really anything doesn’t mean that it’s better.
 Remember Coke, New Coke, and Coke Classic?
-Sometimes what works best is the plain-old recipe that people have loved for years.
+There are times when the plain-old recipe that people have loved for decades still works best.

-6. Do Your Research Before Implementing An Integration Solution
+6. Not Researching Before Implementing An Integration Solution

 7. DIY Code